voxell-tech/smartassistant.speech/README.md

 # End to end Speech Processing Package In Unity

-## What does this repository contatins??
+## What does this package contatins??

-This repository provides a fully functional cross platform end to end speech engine (Text To Speech and Speech To Text) using deep learning models intergrated in Unity with C#!!!
-Anyone can use this repo in any way they want as long as they credit the author(s) and also respect the [license](LICENSE) agreement.
+This package provides a fully functional cross platform end to end speech engine (Text To Speech and Speech To Text) using deep learning models intergrated in Unity with C#!!!
+Anyone can use this package in any way they want as long as they credit the author(s) and also respect the [license](LICENSE) agreement.

 ### Text To Speech